 Nothing Ventured, Nothing Gained

-The benefits I have gained by changing the types of food I eat has been extraordinary but that doesn’t mean it will be the same for everyone.
-However, if you want to better your quality of life, isn’t it worth exploring all options?
-Don’t go for it alone, talk to your doctor, consult a nutritional expert, and see if this can work for you.
+The benefits I have gained by changing the types of food I eat has been extraordinary but that does not mean it will be the same for everyone.
+However, if you want to better your quality of life, is it not worth exploring all options?
+Don't go for it alone, talk to your doctor, consult a nutritional expert, and see if this can work for you.

 I will not go back to my previous patterns of eating because I feel so much better as a result of my current nutrition.
 Don't let existing ideas about nutrition determine what will be the best for you, we are all different.